nzarg/home_challenge/README.md

 ```bash
 ssh-keygen -t ed25519 -C "ansible"
 ```
-You will be asked for the name of the file type "ansible" and then a passphrase, which you should leave empty.
+You will be asked for the file name, use `/root/.ssh/ansible` and then a passphrase, which you should leave empty.

-The next step is optional but highly recommended for security reasons.
-However, if you wish to connect to the host without a passphrase, you can skip this step.

 **Generate another key with a passphrase:**

 ```bash
 ssh-keygen -t ed25519 -C 'user default'
 ```
-You will be asked for the name of the file.
-You can use the default value, and then provide a passphrase.
+You will be asked for the file name, use the default value, and then provide a passphrase.

 **List al your keys:**